KrakenEU/SliverCloakPy/README.md

 I did this small script because I have a hard time understanding all the work behind go, and I wanted to use armysick's fork, since it implements the ekko sleep module.

+Just download the script and run `python3 builder.py`

+Make sure you have some common tools suchs as
+- zip
+- go

-Just download the script and run `python3 builder.py` This will automatically clone armysick's sliver, and get the necessary dependecies, afterwards, it will replace strings in the files and compile the proyect
+This will automatically clone armysick's sliver, and get the necessary dependecies, afterwards, it will replace strings in the files and compile the proyect

 Beacons are renamed to Krakens, and sliver-server/client is renamed to golder-server/client